gabelew/SimCity201/README.md

 ###People with compound names
 	1. "poor01"
-      ... lives in the first apartment, apt room #7 ... cooks food at home initially
+      ... lives in the first apartment from top left, apt room #1 (top left room) ... cooks food at home initially
 	2. "poorHome02"
      ... lives in the second home
      ... eats at home initially
 	3. "poorHome04NoFood"
-     . lives in the fourth home
+     . lives in the fourth home from top left
      . has no food, so decides to go to market
      ...
 Messages:
      .......
 "I'm going home to eat"